GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-07-bash-scripting-part-2.md

-# Bash sripting part 2
+# Bash scripting part 2

 In a previous post I wrote about bash scripting and gave a specific example of a script meant to create a command that would provide all sorts of info about the Docker installation on a Linux server, including the systemctl status of the daemon and the individual containers, their connection to networks, the images on which they are based, their internal and external ports, the duration of them running, the command executed in them, the restartpolicy and the mounts inside.